 Look for a job in London online.
 I’ve already mentioned a few local websites to look for a London-based job from outside the UK.
 Give them a shot, send out your awesome CVs, and get employed.

 Don’t go all in into this search though.
 Your chances to beat the competition are slim so I recommend you to do so only if you are currently employed and have the time to wait for the “Yes” from one of the dozens of recruiters out there.

 Be creative.
 Sending out yet another bland CV in hopes of success rarely does the trick in a market as competitive as IT nowadays.

 Get some patience.
 Rome wasn’t built in one day.
-Your career can’t be built that quickly either.
+Your career can’t be built that quickly, either.
 Work hard.
-Play hard and remember to check your mailbox regularly.
-You will get a job offer sooner than later.
+Play hard, and remember to check your mailbox regularly.
+You will get a job offer sooner rather than later.

 If nothing else works – get professional help.
-There are a lot of HR agencies out there that are only paid if they are able to find the right candidate for a job.
-These companies will be as interested in you being hired ad you yourself.
+There are a lot of HR agencies out there that are only paid if they can find the right candidate for a job.
+These companies will be as interested in you being hired as you yourself.

-Same can be said about the relocation process.
-Flat rates, local traditions and minor nuances like getting Internet or TV can be a chore.
+The same can be said about the relocation process.
+Flat rates, local traditions, and minor nuances like getting Internet or TV can be a chore.
 We can help you out with everything in but one day.